Rafael Nadal Records – A Look at Nadal’s Insurmountable Feats

 The “La Duodecima” (12 titles) at the French Open

-It’s hard for us writers to describe Nadal’s triumphs at the French Open because we find it difficult to produce adjectives.
-12 of his 19 Grand Slams have been French Open titles.
-He has come to be called “King of Clay” or by some, “God of Clay”.
+12 of Nadal’s 19 Grand Slams have been French Open titles.
+Owing to which, he has come to be called “King of Clay” and by others, “God of Clay”.

 No Tennis pundit, analyst, or fan can dispute the fact that this record set by Nadal is one of the greatest feats in the Open Era.
 This record is not only a mark of his consistency, but it’s also enough to cause a feeling of terror among his opponents.
 The mere thought of facing Nadal on Clay at the French Open also sends shivers down the spines of all opponents outside the top 20.

 He won the Roland Garros title 9 times in his first 10 attempts with a match record of 66-1 and a win percentage of 98.5%.

 At the age of 19, Rafael Nadal won the Roland Garros on his maiden appearance in 2005.
 He then defended his crown three consecutive years.

 The left-hander then notched four consecutive title defenses from 2011 to 2014 at the French Open and set another Open Era record.
 The “La Decima” i.e. 10th title on the Parisian clay in 2017 solidified his legend.
 This tenth victory in Paris was particularly special.

 In his quest to this 10th Roland Garros title, Nadal did not drop a set and lost only 35 games.
 His record of losing only 35 games was only three less of Bjorn Borg’s record of 32 games lost.

 His next two titles at the French Open didn’t take long.
 He completed “La Undecima” (the eleventh) in 2018 and “La Duodecimo” (the twelfth) in 2019.